DDM-Lab/hat-minimap-demo/README.md

-# Interactive Web-based Team Minimap (v1.5.1)
+# Interactive Web-based Team Minimap (Demo)
-Team task version of 2D browser-based Search and Rescue mission.
-It was written in Python and Javascript and uses the FastAPI Python framework to display the interface in a web browser.
+Demo version of 2D browser-based Team Minimap Search and Rescue mission.
+It was written in Python and Javascript and uses the FastAPI Python web framework.

 - Navigate the grid: `Arrow Keys` or `Arrow Keys + X` to speed up the move
 - Open a door: `Enter` (only Engineer)